RichardMidnight/pi-safe/README.md

     - Note: Auto-expand may not work on an overlay filesystem.
 Recommend turning off auto-expand in Settings/Options.

  - Data compression
-    - Compressing the image file with zip, xz, or gz reduces the size of the image file to 1/2 or smaller.
+    - Compressing the image file with zip, xz, gz, or zst reduces the size of the image file to around 1/2.
+    - zst is the fastest.
+    - xz makes the smallest file.
     - The default is the industry standard zip.
     - The default data compression level is set to 1 out of 9.
 A higher setting will compress the file a bit more but can take a lot more time.